DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 579: "Give me hugs and kisses!
 I want hugs and kisses!" -DeviCat (02-Feb-19)
 * 580: "It's alright - we don't judge crumbs around here!" -DeviCat (02-Feb-19)
 * 581: "Science, you guys!
 Science!" -DeviCat (03-Feb-19)
+* 582: "Power to the noses!" -DeviCat (06-Feb-19)
+* 583: "Oh no!
+I squished the kitty!
+I might have to rebuild the cat house." -DeviCat (06-Feb-19)

-This list is missing 55 quotes, plus any that have been recently added.
+This list is missing 40 quotes, plus any that have been recently added.